 - Can I use other types of flour?

-Other variations of cream puffs
+Other variations of this cream puffs recipe

 Chocolate cream puffs – Add some cocoa powder to the heavy cream to make chocolate chanilly cream.